chuckmasterson/chuckmasterson.github.io/_posts/2017-09-12-1-normal-family.md

 Or for that matter, what if the ashram had never worked out, but Misty had still been raised by Mike and Michelle?
 The perspectives on life that come from being transgender, from having worked as a prostitute, from having been always outside the system---these would have defined "normal" for Misty.
-And very possibly, Misty would have had the experience of feeling normal themself.
+And, Misty believes, they would even have had the experience of feeling normal themself.

 All we could conclude was that it would have been a very different life.